Booking Terms & Conditions

 - A deposit of £100 is required for all bookings to reserve your place, unless otherwise stated on the course description.
 The deposit is non-refundable, and non-transferrable.

 - The full balance is due 6 weeks prior to the first day of the course.
-If you are unsure how to pay your balance, please contact Tŷ Newydd.
+If you are unsure how to pay your balance, please contact Literature Wales.
 If the balance is late, Literature Wales reserve the right to retain your deposit and cancel your booking.

-- If you cancel less than 6 weeks before the first day of course, the balance will only be returned (minus the deposit) if the course is fully booked, and your place on the course filled.
+- If you cancel less than 6 weeks before the first day of course, the balance will only be returned (minus the deposit) if we are able to re-sell your place.

 - In certain cases, Literature Wales will accept requests to pay the course fee in instalments.
-A request to pay in instalments must be made on booking, and it is the participant’s responsibility to set up a standing order to comply with the agreement made with Literature Wales.
+A request to pay in instalments must be made upon booking.
+If you are booking online, please contact tynewydd@literaturewales / 01766 522 811 to discuss your request to pay in instalments.
+It is the participant’s responsibility to set up a standing order to comply with the agreement made with Literature Wales.
+If the participant fails to initiate the standing order or defaults on any instalment Literature Wales reserves the right to cancel the booking.
 All applications for a Bursary must be made prior to booking.
 Information can be found on Tŷ Newydd’s website here.